 Customize the SP Metadata(Optional):

-Click on the Customize Metadata button.
+You can customize the SP metadata according to you using the Customize Metadata feature.
+When you click on this button you will see a popup showing all the fields in the metadata that can be customized.
 In the pop-up form you will find fields to add your organization details along with technical and support contact details.
-Below the fields to provide these details are options to choose which certificates will be sent in the metadata.
+Along with these fields, there are options to choose which certificates will be sent in the metadata.
 Depending on the features supported by the IDP, the plugin can sign the request and decrypt authentication responses for better security and stronger validation.
 The options provided are :

 - Include Signing Certificate in Metadata:– If enabled, public certificate of the plugin will be added in the Service Provider Metadata and it will be used by the IDP to verify the Signature in the SAML Request from the application.

 - Include Encryption Certificate in Metadata:– If enabled, public encryption certificate of the plugin will be added in the Service Provider Metadata that will be used by the IDP to encrypt the SAML Response.